-This projects scope is expanded as part of the Bioscience Connecticut initiative.
-The original scope of work for the renovation included renovation to approximately 50% of space on floors 1-7 in the L building.
-The Bioscience Connecticut initiative expands the scope to renovate all of the research space in the building and calls for 28,000 gsf of space dedicated to research incubator labs.
-The renovations will be completed in 3-6 phases over several years.
-The first phase of the work is scheduled for Fall 2012.
+This project's scope is expanded as part of the Bioscience Connecticut initiative.
+The original scope of work included renovation to approximately 50% of space on floors 1-7 in the L building.
+The Bioscience Connecticut initiative expands the scope to renovate all of the research space in the building and calls for 28,000 gross square feet of space dedicated to research incubator labs.
+(Option to implement a portion of the incubator labs as an addition to the Cell and Genome Sciences Building are under review).
+The renovations will be completed in two projects and each project will have 3 phases.
+The first phase of the first project will begin construction in December 2012.

-UCONN 2000: SET-ASIDE CONTRACTOR SUMMARY
+UCONN 2000: SET-ASIDE CONTRACTOR

 Public Act 99-241 called for, among other things, information regarding use of Connecticut-owned businesses on UCONN 2000 program projects, including those owned by women and minorities ("set-aside" contractors).
-Since Fiscal Year 1996, construction and related contracts for the UCONN 2000 program totaled \$1.58 billion from all fund sources; \$1.38 billion is strictly UCONN 2000 funds.
-As of October 2011, Connecticut businesses have accounted for \$1.24 billion of the total contracted dollars with "set-aside" general contractors and subcontractors accounting for \$347.2 million.
-Overall, small business participation has amounted to \$193.4 million, minority business participation has amounted to \$44.4 million, and women-owned business participation has amounted to \$102.6 million.
+Since Fiscal Year 1996, construction and related contracts for the UCONN 2000 program totaled \$1.65 billion from all fund sources; \$1.44 billion is strictly UCONN 2000 funds.
+As of April 2012, Connecticut businesses have accounted for \$1.25 billion of the total contracted dollars with "set-aside" general contractors and subcontractors accounting for \$355.1 million.
+Overall, small business participation has amounted to \$207.0 million, minority business participation has amounted to \$45.2 million, and women-owned business participation has amounted to \$104.0 million.